Message from Dr. Noll

 Intern Selection Process

-All intern applicants will be considered for placement, though receipt of a Master’s degree is required at this site (rather than education-equivalent).
+All intern applicants will be considered for placement, though preferences are given to those interns with receipt of a master’s degree, which is required at 4C Health, and those that have or are open to working with individuals across the lifespan, and who are open to residing in a rural area.
 Licensed or license-eligible applicants are preferred.
 Application for licensure will be required if the intern is not already licensed.
 Candidates are expected to have skill sets commensurate with applicants at the pre-internship level.
 A successful candidate will be one who is looking for a challenging work environment.
 Exceptional self-assessment skills are expected and are viewed as necessary for appropriate professional development.
 Candidates should possess good psychological-mindedness, be prepared to take risks, and be open to learning opportunities.
 They are expected to be dependable, prepared, curious, non-defensive, and motivated.
 Interviews may be conducted over the telephone or by teleconferencing.
 However, it is preferred that interviews take place face-to-face so that interns and the training site can determine the best fit.
 Those candidates not invited to interview will be notified by letter.

 Interview Process